Here’s everything you need to know for the June 7 election in Ventura County.

 Be sure to sign the return envelope.
 Your signature must appear similar to the original signature on your voter registration form.
 A Vote-by-Mail ballot without your signature will not be counted.
 Your Vote-by-Mail ballot can be returned by mail, dropped off at any voting location, or deposited in a ballot drop off box.
+Return your Vote-by-Mail ballot by June 7.
 Click here for more on VBM.

 Ballot Drop Off Box (Hours vary)

-Return your Vote-by-Mail ballot at a ballot drop off box.
+Return your Vote-by-Mail ballot at a ballot drop off box before June 7, 8:00PM.
 Hours vary by location.
 Click here for a list of ballot drop box locations.

 Vote In Person

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
-For accessibility questions, call (805) 654-2664 or visit https://recorder.countyofventura.org/wp-content/uploads/2021/07/RAVBM-Application-Sept-2021-English-Fillable.pdf
+For accessibility questions, call (805) 654-2664 or visit https://recorder.countyofventura.org/elections/remote-accessible-vote-by-mail-ravbm/